Mother, Baby & Kids

 Pineapple can potentially interact with certain medications, especially blood thinners.

-The bromelain can affect how your body absorbs and break down these medications.
+The bromelain can affect how your body absorbs and breaks down these medications.

 Bromelain has natural anti-inflammatory properties, which is great, but it may also increase the risk of bleeding when combined with blood thinners, like warfarin or aspirin.